phdguigui/ParallelUniverses/README.md

 Understanding these techniques and when to apply them can have a significant impact on the performance and scalability of systems, especially in high-demand environments like servers and web services. 🌐🚀

+## 🌟Em homenagem a Pamela Cristina Bins 🌸˚˖𓍢ִ໋🌷͙֒✧🩷˚⋆🌟

+## Developed by Guilherme Siedschlag 👓